Tattoos can be expensive. But you should always reserve a little extra to account for your tattoo artist’s tip.

 Second, the supplies that it takes to do the tattoo and to draw the design cost money.
 On average, it can cost the artist as much to set up and do the tattoo as they make from doing the tattoo.
 Or close enough to make no difference.
 Many artists have multiple thousands invested in machines and inks, not to mention the supplies that get thrown away after each tattoo.
 They pay that from the percentage that they receive from the tattoo.

 And one that gets overlooked all the time.
 Tattoo artists are independent contractors.That means no insurance.
 No workers comp, no unemployment benefits, no paid vacation, none of the compensations a majority of people take for granted.

 Consider tipping your tattoo artist because most of us do this for the love of tattooing and not for the money it makes us.

 Because it is costly to tattoo, and most of us are barely getting by.
 Your tips are appreciated, and sometimes the only money that artists will take home to pay bills or eat off.
 That could be how they make their car payment or take their significant other on a date.

 So if your artist takes the time to do a good tattoo, and you want to show you appreciate the hard work and long hours it takes to do this job for you, a tip is a great way to prove it.
 I promise it will be appreciated.
 Even if it isn’t needed or expected, it will be appreciated.

 I recommend you tipping your tattoo artist at list 10%.
-If you’re pleased with the tattoo, take a stack of business cards and spread the word to everyone who asks about it because that definitively helps.
-While tips are appreciated, and even if the client decides not.
+If you’re pleased with the work, take a stack of business cards and spread the word to everyone who asks about it because that definitively helps.
+While tips are appreciated, even if the client decides not.
 It won’t affect how I do my job if you don’t.